-Q: How useful are these later sales in evaluating the price ENVY has offered for 1 Vermont Yankee?
-2 3 A: The first four sales on the post-2000 list, above, are more relevant to the current proposal than are the earlier sales.
-They represent recent expectations regarding 4 decommissioning liabilities, nuclear performance and electric market prices.
-5 Vermont Yankee's location is comparable or superior to the units in the 6 7 other recent Northeastern nuclear sales.
-Millstone is in New England, and market prices would tend to be similar for Vermont Yankee and Millstone.
-The 8 9 Fitzpatrick and Nine Mile plants are located in western New York State, where market prices tend to be lower than in New England.
-These regional market-10 price differences are illustrated in Exhibit DPS-PLC-3.
-11 12 The NYPA sale was the result of an exclusive negotiation with Entergy, rather than an auction.
-An unsolicited bid from Dominion resulted in Entergy's 13 14 improving its bid somewhat, but the price may have been depressed by the lack of full competition.
-15 On the other hand, there are factors that would tend to increase the value 16 per kilowatt of at least some of these other Northeastern nuclear plants relative 17 to Vermont Yankee.
-18 The individual units are larger, ranging from 610 MW for NMP 1 and 820 19 • 20 MW for FitzPatrick, to over 1,000 MW for Millstone 3 and NMP 2, compared to Vermont Yankee's 510 MW.
-Larger generators tend to have 21 lower O&M costs per kilowatt.
-22 Nine Mile Point and Millstone each have two operating units on the same 23 • site.
-While each of the NYPA plants was nominally a single unit.
-Indian 24 Point 3 is adjacent to Indian Point 2; when Entergy was bidding on the 25

-Department of Public Service Paul L. Chernick, Witness Docket No. 6545 January 7, 2002 Page 15 of 35

-8 Q: Ple ase describe the attempt to sell Palo Verde.
-7 Age, size, and siting differences are summarized in Exhibit DPS-PLC-4.
-6 Their more-recent designs may be easier and less expensive to relicense.
-5 Yankee, giving them more years of operation before they face relicensing.
-4 • Other than Nine Mile 1, the other units are all younger than Vermont 3 operate than single-unit plants, on a dollar-per-kilowatt basis.
-2 units on a site share costs, which tends to make them less expensive to 1 latter unit, it was essentially bidding to acquire a two-unit plant.
-Multiple
+The first five sales on the post-2000 list, above, are more relevant to the current proposal than are the earlier sales.
+They represent recent expectations regarding decommissioning liabilities, nuclear performance and electric market prices.

+A:

+Seabrook's location is comparable or superior to the units in the other recent northeastern nuclear sales.
+Millstone and Vermont Yankee are in New England, and market prices would tend to be similar for these units and Seabrook.
+Indian Point is located in southeastern New York, where market energy prices have been comparable to New England, or slightly higher, and market capacity prices have been higher than in New England.
+The Fitzpatrick and Nine Mile plants are located in western New York State, where market prices tend to be lower than in New England.

+The NYPA sale was the result of an exclusive negotiation with Entergy, rather than an auction.
+An unsolicited bid from Dominion resulted in Entergy's improving its bid somewhat, but the price may have been depressed by the lack of full competition.

+The other units are all older than Seabrook, giving them fewer years of operation before they face relicensing.
+Seabrook's more-recent design may be easier and less expensive to relicense than the oldest units, such as NMP 1 and Vermont Yankee.

+The individual units vary widely in size, ranging from 510 MW for Vermont Yankee, 610 MW for NMP 1, and 820 MW for FitzPatrick, to more than 1,000 MW for Millstone 3 and NMP 2, compared to Seabrook's 1,161 MW.

+&lt;sup>6New England currently operates as a single regional market, with uniform energy prices.
+When locational market prices are introduced in New England (probably by early 2003), energy prices are expected to be higher (at least for a few years) in Connecticut than in Vermont or New Hampshire, due to transmission constraints.
+Buyers who expect those conditions to persist would pay more for Millstone than for Seabrook or Vermont Yankee, even if all other factors were equal.

+Larger generators tend to have lower O&M costs per kilowatt; this consideration would increase the value of Seabrook compared to the other sales.

+On the other hand, Nine Mile Point and Millstone each have two operating units on the same site.
+While each of the NYPA plants was nominally a single unit, Indian Point 3 is adjacent to Indian Point 2; when Entergy was bidding on the latter unit, it was essentially bidding to acquire a two-unit plant.
+Multiple units on a site share costs, which tends to make them less expensive to operate than single-unit plants, on a dollar-per-kilowatt basis.

+Age, size, and siting differences are summarized in Exhibit PLC-3.

+Q: Please describe the attempt to sell Palo Verde.

+A:

-A: Southern California Edison attempted to sell its share of Palo Verde together with its share of Four Corners.
+Southern California Edison attempted to sell its share of Palo Verde together with its share of Four Corners.
 Initially, the utility negotiated a sales price for its shares in the two plants to Pinnacle West.
 The agreement with Pinnacle West allowed other parties to make competing offers for Four Corners, or for the two plants together, but did not allow bids for Palo Verde separately from Four Corners, and gave Pinnacle West the right of first refusal for any bid.